-Entomology 2 (SF 50184)
+Entomology 2 (SF 50184) Teaming With Insects 2 - Required

-Exhibit 30 or more species representing eight or more orders.
+Exhibit 30-59 or more species representing eight or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 2 project manual, Teaming With Insects 2, with at least one completed activity for each year enrolled.
-Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home

-Entomology 3 (SF 50185)
+Entomology 3 (SF 50185) Teaming With Insects 3 - Required

 Exhibit 60 or more species representing twelve or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 3 project manual, Teaming With Insects 3, with at least one completed activity for each year enrolled.
-Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home

-Entomology Display, Other (SF 50186)
+Entomology Display (SF 50186)

-Open to youth enrolled in Entomology 1, Entomology 2 or Entomology 3
+Open to youth enrolled in Entomology 1, 2 or 3

 Exhibit any activity or display related to Entomology that does not fit into Entomology Classes 1, 2 or 3 above.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Electronic equipment will only be used during your personal judging time and will not remain on